- Depression is a common mental disorder. Globally, more than 300 million people of all ages suffer from depression.

 A key distinction is also made between depression in people who have or do not have a history of manic episodes.
 Both types of depression can be chronic (i.e. over an extended period of time) with relapses, especially if they go untreated.

-Unipolar depression: in its typical depressive episodes, the person experiences depressed mood, loss of interest and enjoyment, and reduced energy leading to diminished activity for at least two weeks.
+Recurrent depressive disorder: this disorder involves repeated depressive episodes.
+During these episodes, the person experiences depressed mood, loss of interest and enjoyment, and reduced energy leading to diminished activity for at least two weeks.
 Many people with depression also suffer from anxiety symptoms, disturbed sleep and appetite and may have feelings of guilt or low self-worth, poor concentration and even medically unexplained symptoms.